If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 Endo: “It just needs to be better.
 Here’s your script for insulin and drugs.
 See you in six months.”

-Luckily, when we were looking at having kids, we found a progressive family doctor who was able to teach us enough to enable Monica to get reasonable control for our two pregnancies.
-They seem to have turned out OK.
+Luckily, when we were looking at having kids, we found a progressive doctor who taught us enough enable Monica to get reasonable control for our two pregnancies.
+Back then, we learned about matching carbohydrates to insulin dosing and how to fine-tune insulin sensitivity.
+Seventeen years later, they seem to have turned out OK.

 Bernstein was an engineer who later became a doctor after he got frustrated at people not listening to his theories about diabetes management that he discovered after analysing his own blood sugars.
 He’s now 85 and going strong.
 He continues to walk the talk.

 “Wow.
 What a fantastic HbA1c!
 I don’t think I can teach you anything!
 You know what you’re doing… But wait.
-Your chart says you haven’t seen an endocrinologist for seven years.”
+Your chart says you haven’t seen an endocrinologist for seven years.
+What?!?!”

 Before I get into the data analysis and learnings from people using Data-Driven Fasting, let me give some background to help you understand the difference between people with Type 1 Diabetes and the rest of us.